12 questions to ask when hiring a global payroll provider

 10. Can you give me a similar example plan for integrating your payroll application with our systems?

-Merging systems with payroll is an intricate endeavor that demands changes from individuals throughout an organisation.
-You should consider each integration process from a technological, operational and service-related standpoint.
-A provider’s integration plan must ensure that payroll data can be processed securely from different systems and that the data is verifiably consistent across systems.
+A payroll service provider’s integration plan must ensure that data can be processed securely from different systems and that it is verifiably consistent across systems.
 Make sure the project plan has clear milestones that don’t jeopardize the payroll's accuracy in favour of all systems going live concurrently.

 11. What services will be provided during the months immediately following implementation - the so-called hypercare phase?

 To make transitioning to the new payroll service as error-free as possible, negotiate a strong hypercare phase that includes intensive user support.
-This will increase the likelihood that problems are promptly resolved and will maximise your chances of a successful transition.
-Generally speaking, the provider should have their implementation personnel stay on the project for one to three months.
+This will increase the likelihood that problems are promptly resolved and maximise the likelihood of a successful transition.
+Generally speaking, the payroll service provider should have their implementation personnel stay on the project for one to three months.

 12. Can you tell me about the measures you take to ensure that we consistently receive high-quality payroll services?

-Ask providers to describe their complete service delivery models, including whether they have a global delivery model (GDM) that uses proprietary software and shared services centres (SSCs).
-They should also provide a list of local offices where they provide payroll.
 Having local payroll experts who relay clear instructions and guidance can help you navigate complex regulations and ensure that business processes continue to run smoothly.
-They should also have processes in place that ensure service problems are addressed promptly and that service is continuously improved during the length of the engagement.
+They should also have processes in place that ensure service problems are addressed promptly, and that service is continuously improved during the length of the engagement.